grahamstark/ScottishTaxBenefitModel.jl/docs/design_outline.md

 ## General

-* scope is Scotland, currently and reasonably foreseeable fiscal systems;
+* scope is Scotland, current and reasonably foreseeable fiscal systems;
   - UK is likely needed for some purposes;
 * This is a *static, single period* model:
   - Entitlement to benefits, liability to tax;
   - single year;